4rmy/compiled/README.md

 # Hyper Language
-This project was created to make a language that was able to be interpreted for fast testing, but also compiled for fast execution when deployed.
+This project was created to make a language that is able to be interpreted for fast testing, but also compiled for fast execution when deployed.
+(Not compiled yet bc windows asm is... fun.)

 ## Features
 ### Current